awesome31/learning-curve/src/mosaic/modules/linking.md

 1. Identifying the screen and parameters from the deeplink.
 2. Setting the parameters like utm parameters and any other parameters from the deeplink.
+3. Exporting static config that can be used by other modules.

 ## App Config Module

+This is a new module that we are creating.
+This module is responsible for:

+1. Storing the app config based on the linking modules parameters.
+2. Storing the text copies that need to be used.
+3. Storing static config.
+4. Merge static config and server driven configs.
+5. App Logo changes.

 ## Navigation Module